 In the United Kingdom, quite a lot of vaccines are offered for free on the NHS according to the established vaccination schedule.
-This schedule includes everything from the first polio vaccine given to eight weeks old babies to the shingles vaccine offered to 70 year old.
+This schedule includes everything from the first polio vaccine given to eight weeks old babies to the shingles vaccine offered to 70-year-old pensioners.

 In addition to these vaccines, there are also vaccines that are only available on the NHS for those who fall into certain risk groups.
-Examples of such risk groups are people with certain underlying health conditions, pregnant women and health care workers.
+Examples of such risk groups are people with certain underlying health conditions, pregnant women and healthcare workers.
 For more information, contact your GP or the NHS.
-Within this group of vaccines, you will for instance find the influenza and whopping cough vaccinations offered to pregnant women and the TB vaccination available for free to people with an increased risk of exposure to TB infection.
+Within this group of vaccines, you will, for instance, find influenza and whooping cough vaccinations offered to pregnant women and the TB vaccination available for free to people with an increased risk of exposure to TB infection.
 Hepatitis B vaccination and chickenpox vaccination are two other examples of vaccinations that you may be eligible for without cost from the NHS if you belong to a risk group.